School Social Work Services

 Debbie Bodden (314) 541-0810 or firstname.lastname@example.org

-Debbie works with all of the district's 3rd - 5th grade buildings and 6th grade centers.
+Debbie works with all of the district's 3rd - 5th grade buildings.

 Lynda Partee (314) 210-3792 or email@example.com

-Lynda works with all of the district's middle and high schools.
+Lynda works with all of the district's 6th grade centers, middle schools, and high schools.

 Timothy Merritt (314) 778-1572 or email@example.com

-Tim works with students attending at the Restoration Center.
+Tim works with students attending the Restoration and Wellness Center.

 Bree Moore (314) 778-1581 or firstname.lastname@example.org